A Spanner for the Day After: Building reliable spanners in one dimension

-be the shifted interval of length $2^i$ that starts at $\Shift(i,j)$ and is shifted $k$ blocks to the right, see \figref{shifts-example}.
-The set of all intervals of interest is
+Such a block is an interval of length $2^i$ that starts at $\Shift(i,j)+k2^i$, see \figref{shifts-example}.
+The set of all intervals / blocks of interest is

-\textbf{Constructing the graph $\Geps$.} Let $\ExpZ{i}{j}{k}$ denote the expander graph of \lemref{expander}, constructed over $\IZ{i}{j}{k}$ and $\IZ{i}{j}{k+1}$, with the value of the parameter $\epsA$ as specified in \Eqref{n-z-val}.
+\paragraph{Constructing the graph $\Geps$.} Let $\ExpZ{i}{j}{k}$ denote the expander graph of \lemref{expander}, constructed over $\IZ{i}{j}{k}$ and $\IZ{i}{j}{k+1}$, with the value of the parameter $\epsA$ as specified in \Eqref{n-z-val}.
 We define $\Geps$ to be the union of all the graphs $\ExpZC$ over all choices of $i,j,k$, and also including the graph $\Graph_0$ (described above).
-In the case that $n$ is not a power of two, do the construction on $\IRX{\powTwoX{n}}$.
-In any case, the last step is to delete vertices from $\Geps$ that are outside the range of interest $\IRX{n}$.
+The last step is to delete vertices from $\Geps$ that are outside the range of interest $\IRX{n}$.

+\begin{remark*} As before, if $n$ is not a power of two, repeat the construction on $\IRX{\powTwoX{n}}$, and remove redundant vertices. \end{remark*}